Bairdo/faucetTutorial/vlan_tutorial.rst

     as_ns host5 ping 192.168.2.9
     as_ns host7 ping 192.168.3.9

-All these traffic should go through to the host9 as it is connected through trunk link.
+All of this traffic should go through to host9 as it is connected through the trunk link.

 Vlan ACL
 --------

-Let's apply ACL on a particular vlan (e.g. vlan300).
+Let's apply an ACL on a particular vlan (e.g. vlan300).
 We will block any ICMP packets on Vlan300.
 First create an ACL to block the ping.
-Open /etc/faucet/faucet.yaml and add acls.
+Open /etc/faucet/faucet.yaml and add the 'acls' section.

 .. code-block:: yaml
     :caption: /etc/faucet/faucet.yaml